Why Your Projects Fail

 - Budget Management (How to use your budget and resources effectively)

 Teamwork and Communication

-The prior mentioned reasons of failing often occur because of a lack of risk management.
+The prior mentioned reasons for failing often occur because of a lack of risk management.
 Risk management is all about being prepared and how to react when a problem occurs.
-The most important part of risk management is identifying and analysing possible risks that might occur.
+The most important part of risk management is identifying and analyzing possible risks that might occur.
 Knowing potential risks right away makes it easier to deal with them later on.